dfilatov/vidom/README.md

 ## Main features
   * Fast virtual DOM builder and patcher under the hood
+  * Fast server-side rendering with ability to reuse existing DOM in the browsers also known as isomorphism.
   * Easy and clear way to subscribe to DOM Events
   * API to build your own high-level components
-  * Server-side rendering with ability to reuse existing DOM in the browsers also known as isomorphism.
   * Namespaces support (e.g., SVG, MathML)
   * Ability to render multiple components without unwanted DOM wrappers
   * No extra markup in the result HTML